Comment on page

-It's defaulted to Avalanche chain since it was the first chain we launched on.
+Elk defaults to Avalanche chain since it was the first chain Elk launched on.
 To use Matic, for example, just change your network to Matic on your MetaMask and you will see it change to Matic in the ElkDex.
 If you need to add other chains, try connecting your wallet to https://chainlist.org/ and adding additional chains.

 If the token is relatively new, it may not be whitelisted yet.
 Fortunately, you can manually import it into the swap/pool fields by copying and pasting the token address.
 If you don’t know the address, visit the Analytics page and click on the token.
 From there, you can either copy the token address, or you can click the ‘trade’ or ‘add liquidity’ buttons at the top.
-You can also use this token address to add the token to your MetaMask.
+You can also use this token address to add the token to your MetaMask or other crypto wallet.

 Our ElkNet has not yet been audited.
 This audit (actually two audits) will probably take place in early Q3.
 We publish and verify all our code and follow the best practices in terms of security.
 That said, please remember that most crypto projects are very early and even audited projects are not necessarily safe!
 Stay safe out there and never invest more than you can afford to lose.